-Coffee here is cheap, service is great, and there’s also a crazy variety of food on offer.
+The coffee here is cheap, the service is great, and there’s also a crazy variety of food on offer.
 Ahwas can either have an indoor setting, or an outdoor one.
 Either way, they’re congested, happening, and ever-brimming with locals.

 Cairo Food Guide: Egyptian Food Tour

 I believe that by now, this blog has made it clear that eating out possibilities in Cairo are endless.
 So, if you have limited time but want to make the most of it, you could opt for one of the many food tours around Cairo.

 |Cairo Food Tour

 As per my Cairo food guide, this tour will help you discover off-the-beaten-path spots for unique Egyptian food.
 You also get an expert guide to walk you through the intricacies of food.